Off-grid battery sizing guide

 |---|---|---|

-| 10-16 kWh | Light cabin, careful tiny home, essential loads, or small off-grid setup. | Fridge, lights, internet, water pump, modest appliance use. |
+| 10-16 kWh | Light cabin, careful tiny home, essential loads, or small off-grid setup. | Fridge, lights, internet, water pump, and modest appliance use. |

 | 30-35 kWh | More comfortable off-grid home with useful winter reserve. | Normal home loads with some load management and sensible solar size. |

-| 45-65 kWh | Family home, larger property, or customers who want fewer compromises. | More winter autonomy, pumps, tools, larger daily consumption. |
+| 45-65 kWh | Family home, larger property, or customers who want fewer compromises. | More winter autonomy, pumps, tools, and larger daily consumption. |

-| 80 kWh+ | Large homes, commercial loads, workshops, serious energy independence. | High daily kWh, heavy loads, or longer no-sun reserve targets. |
+| 80 kWh+ | Large homes, commercial loads, workshops, or serious energy independence. | High daily kWh, heavy loads, or longer no-sun reserve targets. |

 Frequently asked questions